VictoriaStetskevych/projects/SQL/04_sql_exploratory_data_analysis_baraa/README.md

 This project was made using Baraa Khatib Salkini's YouTube [tutorials](https://www.youtube.com/watch?v=6cJ5Ji8zSDg) that I found on Baraa's YouTube Channel ["Data with Baraa"](https://www.youtube.com/@DataWithBaraa).

+## <u>Steps and Goals of This Part of the Project</u><br>

+1. Upload and Explore Data<br>
+- Basic inspection of the dataset to understand its structure and contents.<br>
+2. Dimensions Exploration<br>
+Goal:<br>
+- Identify the unique values (or categories) in each dimension<br>
+- Recognize how data might be grouped or segmented<br>
+3. Date Exploration<br>
+Goal:<br>
+- Identify the earliest and latest dates<br>
+- Understand the scope and timespan of the data<br>
+4. Measures Exploration<br>
+Goal:<br>
+- Calculate the key business metrics (Big Numbers)<br>
+- Explore data at different aggregation levels (e.g., SUM, AVERAGE, COUNT)<br>
+- Identify both the highest-level summaries and the lowest-level details.<br>
+5. Generate a Business Report<br>
+Goal:<br>
+- Create a report summarizing all key metrics identified in previous steps.<br>
+6. Magnitude Analysis<br>
+Goal:<br>
+- Compare measure values across different categories to understand their relative scale.<br>
+7. Ranking Analysis<br>
+Goal:<br>
+- Rank dimension values by measures to identify top and bottom performers.<br>

 # Process

 ## 1. Upload and Explore data.